 | | | | | | | | | | | |

 Related Websites (Will Open in New Window)...

 | | | | | |

 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time searching the newspaper want ads trying to buy either a flower arrangement in a coffee cup for your father or a how-to book on meeting people.
-Be on the lookout for fairy dust that tastes like salt.
+Today, you are likely to spend a great deal of time watching the shopping channel hoping to buy either a turbo-powered vacuum cleaner or a battery-powered, rechargeable vacuum cleaner.
+Be on the lookout for strangers with large satchels of used undergarments.